 Banking Industry has evolved tremendously over a period of time.
-Nowadays, modern banking sector is doing away with its traditional methods and shifting focus to a more advanced and digitally connected network.
+Nowadays, the modern banking sector is doing away with its traditional methods and shifting focus to a more advanced and digitally connected network.
 While many countries are still struggling to get basic banking facilities, there are others that are growing not only in number but facing fierce competition from non-banks.
 As we all know, banking, in recent years, is not all about depositing and taking loans but much more.
-With many new technologies, we focus on a few developments that we could see the rise of a more innovative banking industry in 2015.
+With many new technologies, we focus on a few developments that we could see the rise of more innovative banking industry in 2015.

 1. Digital Revolution

 Undoubtedly, this technology surpasses most of the recent developments in banking history.
-Traditional banking are becoming practically non-existent, as banks get more and more digitally equipped.
+Traditional banking is becoming practically non-existent, as banks get more and more digitally equipped.
 The revolution will surpass even the trouble of taking out cash through ATMs.
 One would even skip writing physical checks as P2P technology gains momentum.

 So, what exactly is P2P technology?

 Well, P2P technology enables an account holder to transfer money within seconds to another account holder either online or through his mobile device.
-Big banks like JPMorgan Chase, Wells Fargo and Bank of America are already using this technology.
+Big banks like JPMorgan Chase, Wells Fargo, and Bank of America are already using this technology.
 This technology is slowly gaining popularity as more and more customers are finding mobile payments simpler and quicker.